Village of Prairie Grove Electric Aggregation Program

 Following the passage of a 2012 voter referendum, the Village of Prairie Grove contracted to procure electric supply for residents and small businesses.
-The Village recently renewed the program through a competitive bid process, awarding Eligo Energy.
-The new fixed rate is 7.09¢ per kWh for a 14-month term to meter cycle dates in October 2018.
-The ComEd base default rate to compare averages 7.10¢ per kWh from August 2017 through May 2018.
+The Village recently renewed the program through a competitive bid process, awarding Dynegy Energy the lowest bid.
+The new fixed rate is 0.07129 per kWh for a 24-month term to meter cycle dates in October 2020.
+The ComEd base default rate to compare averages 7.129 cents per kWh from June 2019 through May 2020.

-There is no enrollment fee to join, and no early termination fee to leave the program.
+There is no enrollment fee to join, and no early termination fees to leave this program.

 Notices will be mailed in June with a response deadline three weeks later.
 Ratepayers receiving an opt out notice need do nothing to be automatically enrolled.
 Ratepayers not currently enrolled in Prairie Grove’s program, but who are enrolled with a supplier in their own private contract will receive informative, opt in notices.
-Those residents will not be automatically enrolled, but may take action to do so by calling Eligo at 312-260-0885 and asking for the Prairie Grove rate.
+Those residents will not be automatically enrolled, but may take action to do so by calling Dynegy Energy at (618) 343-7734 and asking for the Prairie Grove rate.

 All residents and small businesses will automatically be enrolled unless they:

 - Choose to opt out as directed in the opt out notice; or

 - Have previously switched to another alternative Supplier; or

 - Participate in an hourly-rate program

 Please note: No one will ever come to your home or call to enroll you in the Village’s program.
 Should you receive such a call from a person purporting to represent the Village, Dynegy, or ComEd, please take the solicitor’s information and contact the Illinois Commerce Commission at their Consumer Services Division complaint line: (800) 524-0795.